An Introduction to How Capacity Planning relates to Material Requirements Planning

 However, when we develop a new product, it’s unlikely that an entire product line would be reserved for its production: the production volume at this stage doesn’t justify large investments in production equipment.
 It is more likely that the parts would circulate on a shop floor arranged in functional departments and work centers until all processing operations are performed, and finished goods can officially be received in inventory.
 Even in the maturity stage, nowadays, the lean approach and just-in-time production are quite popular to reduce waste and costs.
-So, larger volumes may still be processed in such an agile shop floor configuration, or with a cellular approach that optimizes work centers positioning for some products.
+So, larger volumes may still be processed in such an agile shop floor configuration, or with a cellular approach that optimizes work center positioning for some products.
 And without the best tools to assist production planners, that can be a headache to plan production within capacity and without too much idle time when the same manufacturing facilities are used to manufacture a wide range of very different products at the same time!

 We will look at an example together throughout this 4-part series of posts: the good old toilet paper roll, which some of us got scared about running low recently…

 I’m no expert on toilet paper manufacturing, so please be indulgent when I start throwing random numbers in this example to illustrate the manufacturing concepts discussed.